Category:Mamod

 Origins

-After a meeting at the 1935 British Industries Fair, Malins started producing small engines for Hobbies broadly similar to their previous "Bowman"-produced range, producing the stationary steam engines SE.1, SE.2, SE.3 and SE.4, and a marine engine for fitting to boats, the ME.1.
+After a meeting at the 1935 British Industries Fair, Malins was commissioned produce small engines for Hobbies broadly similar to their previous "Bowman"-produced range, manufacturing the stationary steam engines SE.1, SE.2, SE.3 and SE.4, and a marine engine for fitting to boats, the ME.1.
 Where some of the Bowman range had been available in two versions, with a wood base or a metal base punched with holes at Meccano-compatible spacings, all of the new Malins stationary engines had Meccano-style bases.
 Understanding that there was also a significant market for selling the engines direct rather than just through Hobbies, Malins rebranded the range as Mamod, and renamed the company Malins (Engineering) Ltd. ... which was less catchy, but left the door open for other possible manufacturing projects.

 Post-war